edeliver/edeliver/README.md

 - `BUILD_USER`: the local user at build host
 - `BUILD_AT`: the directory on build host where to build the release

-The built release it then **copied to your local directory** `./deliver/erlang-builds` and can then be **delivered to your production servers** by using one of the **deploy strategies**.
+The built release it then **copied to your local directory** `.deliver/erlang-releases` and can then be **delivered to your production servers** by using one of the **deploy strategies**.

+If compiling and generating the release build was successful, the release is **copied from the remote build host** to the **release store**.
+The default release store is the `.deliver/erlang-releases` but you can configure any destination with the `RELEASE_STORE=` environment variables, also remote destinations like `RELEASE_STORE=user@releases.acme.org:/releases/`.
+The release is copied from the remote build host using the `RELEASE_DIR=` environment variable.
+If this is not set, the default directory is found by finding the subdirectory that contains the generated `RELEASES` file and has the `$APP` name in the path. e.g. if `$APP=myApp` and the `RELEASES` file is found at `rel/myApp/myApp/releases/RELEASE` the `rel/myApp/myApp` is copied to the release store.

 #### erlang-build-release

 Builds an initial release that can be deployed to the production hosts.
 If you want to build a different branch, tag or revision, use the `REVISION=` environment variable.

 #### erlang-build-update